rangareddy/rangareddy.github.io/_posts/2021-09-20-SparkCustomLogging.md

 categories: Spark
 tags: Spark Utilities Logging
 author: Ranga Reddy
+date: "2021-09-20 00:00:00 +0530"
 ---

 * content
 {:toc}

+## Spark Custom Logging
-By default, Spark uses **$SPARK_HOME/conf/log4j.properties** file to configure log4j.
-This log4j configuration set at cluster level.

-If we want to run the Spark application with custom log4j configuration, then we need to follow the following steps:
+By default, Spark uses **$SPARK_HOME/conf/log4j.properties** file to configure *log4j* and this log4j configuration set at cluster level.
+Sometimes you need to troubleshoot or fix the performance issues then you need to customize the logs.
+This blog post will help how to customize the Spark logs for both driver and executor.

+## Usage

+The following are steps to customize the logs:

-## Specify the single custom `log4j.properties` for driver and executors
+### 1. Specify the single custom `log4j.properties` for driver and executors

-### Step1: Copy the `log4.properties` to temporary directory for example `/tmp`
+**Step1:** Copy the `log4.properties` to temporary directory for example `/tmp`

 ```sh
 cp $SPARK_HOME/conf/log4.properties /tmp
 ```

-### Step2: Update the `log4j.properties` file
+**Step2:** Update the `log4j.properties` file

 > In the following properties, i have modified logging level from INFO to DEBUG mode.